DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md

 Parameter | Description
 --------- | -------------
 *Device* | String | The name of the device.
 You can select it from the drop-down list.
-*Portrait Orientation* | Boolean | Enables/disables the portrait screen orientation.
+*Portrait Orientation* | Boolean | Specifies whether to use dimensions of the screen with portrait or landscape orientation.

 ## Navigate